-It is anticipated that where offsets are required, Salisbury Group will follow a similar strategy moving forward.
+It is anticipated that where offsets are required, Salisbury Group will continue to follow a similar strategy moving forward.

-Figure 5 Salisbury Group's Carbon Emission Fuel Split, tCO2e
+Figure 4 - Salisbury Group's Carbon Emission Fuel Split (tCO2e)

-Scope 1 emissions for Salisbury Group, are noted in Figure 5 (Natural Gas, Direct Transport).
-Where attributed to one of our controlled sites, where possible fuels will be provided via a zero carbon energy supply contract (Natural Gas).
-For emissions that fall outside of this supply contract, Salisbury Group will utilise carbon credits to offset and achieve carbon neutrality.
+Scope 1 emissions for Salisbury Group, are noted in Figure 4 (Natural Gas, Direct Transport).
+For emissions that fall outside of this energy supply contracts, such as transport emissions, Salisbury Group will utilise carbon credits to offset and achieve carbon neutrality.